nirlipo/BFWS-public/README.md

 ```
   ./build.py
 ```
-# Running Trapper #
+# Running BFWS #

-These are Trapper options
+These are BFWS options
 ```
   ./bfws --help